-But we all love our music, photos and videos of friends and families making fools out of themselves…unfortunately at the expensive of taking up so much disk space on your hard drive.
+But we all love our music, photos and videos of friends and families making fools out of themselves…unfortunately at the expense of taking up so much disk space on your hard drive.

 While the best way for cleaning up disk space is to move your music, photos and videos to an external hard drive or USB drive, the drawback is not having them available on your Computer if you don’t keep the drive always connected.